Zachhi/MyConcerts/README.md

 ### Dependencies

-* Some way to compile and execute Java code
+* Some way to compile and execute Python code
-* SQL and PostgreSQL
+* SQL
-* Access to Tamu network, either directly or through a VPN in order to access the database
+* Javascript, HTML, CSS, and Bootstrap are used.
+You do not need to worry about anything to use these though

 ### Installing and Executing

-* Download the source code from github, or clone the repository into Visual Studio
+* Download the source code from github, or clone the repository
-* Change directory to <currentDir>/Reveilles-Reels/GUI
+* Change directory to <currentDir>/concerts
-* Compile with `javac *.java`
-* Execute with `java -cp ".;postgresql-42.2.8.jar" MainFile`.
-Use a `:` instead of a `;` if on Mac
-* Type `V` for client view, or `A` for analyst view
+* Run `pip install django` (if you don't already have Django)
+* Run `pip install -r requirements.txt` (this will install all required libraries)
+* Run `python manage.py runserver`
+* A url will print, follow this url and you are done

 ## Authors